aryszka/forget/README.md

 - evicts first the items in the keyspace of the new item, fitting this way less frequently accessed but more expensive recources next to frequently accessed but cheaper ones, staying within a shared memory limit;
 - provides continuous usage statistics for monitoring health and performance;
-- supports to run any number of instances in a process with different configuration;
+- supports to run any number of segments in a process with different configuration;

 ### Documentation: